btn-group/pool-shares-token/Readme.md

 5. Remove ability to add minters.
 6. Remove ability to make total supply private.
 7. Remove ability to set initial balances.
+8. Allow people to see who the admin is.
+9. Only allow minting when the admin is set to an account that does not exist.

 ## TO DO - ADAPT THIS TO THIS README